-UAW files complaint against Tesla representing terminated workers
+UAW files complaint against Tesla for terminated workers

 (Reuters) - The United Auto Workers (UAW) International Union said on Thursday it filed a complaint against electric carmaker Tesla Inc (TSLA.O) on behalf of the company’s terminated workers.

-The unfair labor practice charges were filed at the National Labor Relations Board’s (NLRB) Oakland office, the union said.
+The unfair labor practice (ULP) charges were filed at the National Labor Relations Board’s (NLRB) Oakland office, the union said.

 Tesla in October fired about 400 employees including associates, team leaders and supervisors, Reuters reported, citing a former employee.